 How Do Cats Think If They Can’t Think in Words?

-Cats don’t need words to ‘describe’ what they think about.
-That’s because cats don’t think about difficult-to-understand things.
+Cats don’t need words to describe their thoughts.
+That’s because cats don’t think about hard-to-understand things.

 The way your cat thinks is likely closer to this second scenario.
 Your cat could think in images or concepts in a way that doesn’t require words.